pcsmomo/typescript-complete/README.md

 we need to create a new if statement \
 What if we have 50 different types of collections?
 50 if statements

+### 85. Extracting Key Logic

+Create Collection Class and have all logic

 </details>